Ashwagandha is a plant traditionally used in Ayurvedic medicine to promote a youthful state of physical and mental well-being.

 Does ashwagandha interact with any other drugs?

 Ashwagandha has potential sedative effects, which can be dangerous if taken in combination with certain other medications that act on the central nervous system.
-Prior to beginning ashwagandha, talk to your healthcare provider if you are taking:
+Prior to beginning ashwagandha, talk to your healthcare provider if you are taking (please note that this list may not be exhaustive and other medications may also interact with ashwagandha):

 You should not take ashwagandha if you have hormone-sensitive prostate cancer, as ashwagandha may increase testosterone levels.
-You should also not take ashwagandha if you are pregnant, as higher doses of ashwaganda may be related to increased rates of abortion.
-Ashwagandha may cause the immune system to be more active, which is important to consider for those with autoimmune diseases such as lupus, multiple sclerosis, or rheumatoid arthritis.
+You should also not take ashwagandha if you are pregnant, as higher doses of ashwagandha may be related to increased rates of abortion.
+Ashwagandha may cause the immune system to be more active, which is important to consider for those with autoimmune diseases such as systemic lupus erythematosus, multiple sclerosis, or rheumatoid arthritis.
 Ashwagandha may also lower your blood pressure, which is important to keep in mind if you are already on blood pressure-lowering medications.

 Taking ashwagandha may affect certain lab test results.
 Thyroxine levels (which may be tested to evaluate thyroid function) and digoxin levels (which may be tested if you are taking digoxin) can be falsely elevated when checked by your healthcare provider.
 Make sure your healthcare provider knows you are taking ashwagandha before checking these lab tests.